 The penalty fine for late renewal is automatically added to the outstanding renewal fee the day after registration fees are due.

-Extenuating Circumstances Consideration of extenuating circumstances for fee payment and/or submission of documentation may be requested in writing and provided to the Registrar.
+Consideration of extenuating circumstances for fee payment and/or submission of documentation may be requested in writing to firstname.lastname@example.org.